-A year after file-storage site MegaUpload was brought down by U.S. law enforcement officials targeting piracy, flamboyant founder Kim DotCom has cut the ribbon on his new site, Mega.
+A year after file-storage site Megaupload was brought down by US law-enforcement officials targeting piracy, flamboyant founder Kim Dotcom has cut the ribbon on his new site, Mega.

-And on Thursday,would get 50GB of storage for free and that his lawyers are working on giving former MegaUpload premium users their premium statuses on the new site.
+On Thursday, Dotcom said that Mega users would get 50GB of storage for free, and that his lawyers are working on giving former Megaupload premium users their premium statuses on the new site.

-On top of the free storage, Mega -- which offers encryption and is being touted as "an awesome cloud storage service that will help protect your privacy" -- offers three pricing plans with added storage space and bandwidth.
+On top of the free storage, Mega — which offers encryption and is being touted as "an awesome cloud-storage service that will help protect your privacy" — offers three pricing plans, with added storage space and bandwidth.

-One of DotCom's lawyers, Ira Rothken, told Ars Technica during a recent interview with him and DotCom that anyone who tries to take down Mega will have no legal ground to stand on.
+One of Dotcom's lawyers, Ira Rothken, told Ars Technica during a recent interview with him and Dotcom that anyone who tries to take down Mega will have no legal ground to stand on.

-"You have companies like Dropbox and Google with Drive with materially similar technologies," Rothken said. "and they are in business and they're thriving -- and Mega adds encryption."
+"You have companies like Dropbox and Google with Drive with materially similar technologies," Rothken said.
+"And they are in business and they're thriving — and Mega adds encryption."

 CNET's Charlie Osborne contributed to this report.